The Monkey King (2023 film): Release

 The Monkey King was selected as the closing film at the 22nd New York Asian Film Festival, where it had its world premiere on July 30, 2023.
 It had a preview at the Annecy International Animation Film Festival on June 14, 2023.

 It premiered on Netflix on August 18, 2023.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 10 critics, indicating "mixed or average" reviews.

 Amy Nicholson of The New York Times wrote, "The visuals are so frenetic that they can seem thoughtless."
-Nicholson further said, "One needs Zen-like focus to appreciate the animators’ skillful use of angles and space".
+Nicholson further said, "One needs Zen-like focus to appreciate the animators' skillful use of angles and space".
 Leslie Felperin reviewing for The Guardian rated the film with 3 stars out of 5 and wrote, "Bounces along energetically, and has some exceptionally fun frills around the edges..."
 David Rooney of The Hollywood Reporter described the film as "a light and bouncy cultural crossover," and wrote, "Some aspects of the cross-cultural mashup work better than others, but overall, this is a charming attempt to distill a centuries-old story into a quirky folktale that all children can enjoy."